SPARK Schools

 SPARK Schools is an independent school network in South Africa.
 SPARK Schools was founded by Stacey Brewer and Ryan Harrison in 2012.
 Their schools use a blended learning model with adaptive software and individualised learning to accelerate learning and increase student achievement.
-SPARK Schools uses a hybrid funding model, having attracted funding from both non-profit foundations focused on high impact philanthropy and from for-profit impact investors.
+SPARK Schools uses a hybrid funding model, having attracted funding from both non-profit foundations focused on high-impact philanthropy and from for-profit impact investors.

-There are 19 primary schools and 1 high school in the SPARK Schools Network.
+There are 21 primary and five high schools in the SPARK Schools network, educating over 17,000 scholars.

 History

-SPARK Schools was started to provide internationally competitive high quality academic achievement to South African communities.
-The original motivation and concept for SPARK Schools was developed at the Gordon Institute of Business Science (GIBS) where Stacey Brewer, Bailey Thomson and Ryan Harrison are alumni.
-South Africa is consistently ranked among the worst performing education systems in the world.
+SPARK Schools was started to provide internationally competitive high-quality academic achievement to South African communities.
+The original motivation and concept for SPARK Schools was developed at the Gordon Institute of Business Science (GIBS), where Stacey Brewer, Bailey Thomson and Ryan Harrison are alumni.
+South Africa is consistently ranked among the worst-performing education systems in the world.

 SPARK Schools was built on the belief that quality and affordability are not mutually exclusive when it comes to excellent education.
 SPARK Schools emerged as a pioneer of blended learning in Africa and implemented the first blended primary school model in Africa.

 SPARK Ferndale was launched as the first SPARK school in 2013.
 SPARK Schools became an ISASA full member and accredited network in 2013.